 Fertilize to Keep Your Plants Healthy

 That is, fertilize just enough to keep plants healthy, and no more than that.
-Over-fertlizing often leads to more problems, because then your plants put out lots of weak, fresh growth that is attractive to pests and diseases.
+Over-fertilizing often leads to more problems because it can result in weak, fresh growth that encourages pests and diseases.
 The right amount of organic fertilizer (or regular applications of compost or composted manure) will help your plants stay healthy.
 Healthy plants are better able to fend off diseases.

 Inspect Plants for Diseases Before You Bring Them Home

-This is an easy way to keep diseases out of your garden: make sure you're not bringing them in with new plants!
+This is an easy way to keep diseases out of your garden: make sure you're not introducing a disease on new plants.
 Before you bring plants home from the garden center or nursery, inspect them carefully to make sure they're healthy.
 If you see signs of fungal diseases, insects, or yellowing or wilting foliage, take a pass.

 Allow the Soil to Warm Before Planting